Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Deploy-Management-Resources.md

-##
+##Overview
-The purpose of this document is to explain how to leverage the management module to create resources for centrally managing the Enterprise Scale Landing Zone.
-The module will deploy
+This example will deploy resources for centrally managing the Enterprise Scale Landing Zone.
+This module will get deploy the following resources with default configurations that can be adjusted once you are up and going

-    - a resource group
+    * a resource group
-    - a log analytics workspace
+    * a log analytics workspace
-    - an automation account
+    * an automation account
-    - a linked service to the analytics automation account
+    * a linked service to the analytics automation account

 in the subscription of your specification.